DELUXE PEPTIDES

 As a general guideline:

-• Chains of fewer than ~50 amino acids are usually referred to as peptides or polypeptides
+• Chains of fewer than approximately 50 amino acids are typically referred to as peptides or polypeptides

-• Chains of more than ~50 amino acids are commonly classified as proteins
+• Chains of more than approximately 50 amino acids are commonly classified as proteins

 Structural Differences